rakkyo150/BeatSaber-SaberTailor/readme.md

-# Beat Saber - Saber Tailor v1.1.0
+# Beat Saber - Saber Tailor v1.3.0-Beta

-Tweak almost everything about your sabers, including length, grip, and trail length!
+Tweak things about your sabers, including grip and trail length!

 Edit your settings in `\Beat Saber\UserData\modprefs.ini` - they're reloaded every time you start or restart a song, so use that for adjusting the grip values!